BALANCE SHEETS (STATEMENT OF FINANCIAL POSITION)

 - Long term liabilities (money owed by the business which the business has more than a year to pay back)

 - Current liabilities (money owed by the business which the business has less than a year to pay back).
+For example bank overdraft or money owed to suppliers.

 Compiling A Balance Sheet